isomerpages/govtech-stp/_returning-singapore-citizen-and-pr/entry-guide.md

 ### 2. Departure for Singapore

-All travellers takig a flight or ferry to Singapore, <u>must</u> present a <a href="#PDT">valid negative PDT report</a> which shows a negative result during pre-boarding checks, otherwise they may be denied boarding.
+All travellers taking a flight or ferry to Singapore, <u>must</u> present a <a href="#PDT">valid negative PDT report</a> which shows a negative result during pre-boarding checks, otherwise they may be denied boarding.

 ### 3. Arrival in Singapore